Sustainable/ green architects in Concord, CA

 Construction Documents (CD):

 Completion of design development (DD) means the begining of construction documents.
 These are where the details of how everything goes together is drawn.
 Window and door penetrations, roof details etc. Depending on the type and complexity of the project, this normally drives the amount of documentation needed.
 Some jurisdictions may require that a permit set of drawings be issued for review prior to construction.
-They will review the set for building code requirements and obviously structural requirments.
+They will review the set for building code and structural requirments.
 During the start of the project or as it progresses, the architect will typically tell the client which additional consultants maybe needed on the project.
 I.e structural, mechanical, plumbing, civil, electrical, landscaping.
 Not all projects will need these services (Size and complexity are driving factors).
 I.e. a desire for a home theater will likely require an acoustic consultant and home theater specialist.

-Construction administration (CA):
+Construction Administration (CA):

 is a process whereby the architect can help the client administer the construction contract.
 Many residential clients tend to forgo the architects services during this process to save money.
 However it should be noted that the architect works for the client to maintain the quality of the project and to ensure what is built is true to the design and documentation.
 After all the architect acts as an agent for the client and is not a vendor, which a contractor technically is.
 The architect has worked with you on the design and would very much like to see that it is built according to the intent of the design.
 If a contractor suggest that a material be substituted for another, how would the client know if the product is equal, has a cost savings to them or if it maybe totally disastrous for the design or vice versa?